yeesaurus/yeeassistantforcoding/README.md

    Of course we have YeeAssistentForCoding online.
 [Click here](https://yeesaurus.github.io/yeeassistentforcoding/) to visit

 ## 🦕How to use?
   In home page you can find searcher.
 There write your issue and wait.
-Then the program will open a page with links to your issue solver.
-Click on the link you want and it will     show you page with the issue solver.
+Then click on the stackoverflow, Reddit or Wikipedia and it will open your issue solver.
 In about page is something about us and more.
 In Errors page you can find most usual errors.

 ## 🦕YeeTeam
    We are team of 2!